sshyran/beckett/docs/advanced.md

 ## Modify HTTP Request

-You can modify the prepare HTTP request before it is sent.
+You can modify the prepared HTTP request before it is sent.
 You might want to do this to modify session data or attach SSL certificates.
 For example:

 ```python